…and does he really need to?

 If a dog walker doesn’t appeal to you.
 You might prefer to use a doggy day care centre.
 This is becoming increasingly popular with dog owners; me included.
 The day care will look after your dog during the day for you, which is great if you need a puppy sitter for the whole day.
 But more importantly, most of them separate the dogs into manageable groups so they can socialise and play with each other all day.
 They will obviously be heavily supervised, but the benefits are well worth the cost of a days care, and, as a bonus, your dog will be exhausted by the end of the day too.

-If your dog is not good with other dogs, or if you are not sure how he might react, you will need to get help from an experienced behaviourist first.
+If your dog is not good with other dogs, or if you are not sure how he might react, you may need to get help from an experienced behaviourist first.
 They will assess your dog properly and give you specific advice about how to help him, so in time, he can be safe with other dogs and you can start reaping the benefits we have been talking about here.